fdlopane/EVCI-accessibility/README.md

 Measuring demand and supply of electric vehicles charging infrastructure in London

 ## Folders structure
-Create two folders in the same folder of main.py, and name them:
+Create three folders in the same folder of main.py, and name them:
 - input-data
 - output data
+- generated-files